Discrete Linear Canonical Transform on Graphs: Uncertainty Principle and Sampling: Applications and Numerical Experiments

-For both examples, we performed sampling and recovery of the graph signals using four sampling frameworks based on five optimal sampling strategies.
+For both examples, we performed sampling and recovery of the graph signals using four sampling frameworks based on seven optimal sampling strategies.
 All signal recovery formulas utilize Eq. \eqref{recovery} from \textbf{Theorem} \ref{thm2}.
 The accuracy of the recovery was measured using the NMSE.
-Fig. \ref{fig5} illustrates the locations of sampled nodes.
+Fig. \ref{fig7} illustrates the locations of sampled nodes using MinPinv sampling strategy.
 The number of sampled nodes, $|\mathcal{S}|$, is 60 for (a), (b), (c), and (d), and 50 for (e), (f), (g), and (h).
-Fig. \ref{fig6} displays the signals recovered through Laplacian-based GFT sampling in (a) and (e), GFT sampling in (b) and (f), GFRFT sampling in (c) and (g), and GLCT sampling in (d) and (h).
-The NMSE results for the David sensor network and Roman vehicular traffic data, across four sampling frameworks employing five optimal strategies, are detailed in Tables \ref{tab2} and \ref{tab3}, respectively.
+Fig. \ref{fig8} displays the signals recovered through Laplacian-based GFT sampling in (a) and (e), GFT sampling in (b) and (f), GFRFT sampling in (c) and (g), and GLCT sampling in (d) and (h).
+The NMSE results for the David sensor network and Roman vehicular traffic data, across four sampling frameworks employing seven optimal strategies, are detailed in Tables \ref{tab2} and \ref{tab3}, respectively.
 Note that the parameters selected for our GFRFT and GLCT are consistent with those specified in the aforementioned two examples.

-Since both A-optimal and T-optimal designs target optimizing the trace of an operator, they yield identical results.
-Meanwhile, MinPinv and MaxSigMin, essentially embodying E-optimal design, produce similar outcomes.
+Since both A-optimal and T-optimal designs target optimizing the trace of an operator, MinFro and MaxSig yield identical results.
+Although MaxVertex is also the A-optimal design, it uses different optimal objective function and has different results.
+Meanwhile, MaxSpec and MaxVol essentially reflect D-optimal design, yielding similar results.
+Likewise, MinPinv and MaxSigMin essentially embodying E-optimal design, produce similar outcomes.
 It is evident that Laplacian-based GFT, the GFT, and the GFRFT sampling fail to perfectly recover the graph signals, as these signals, while $\mathbf{M}$-bandlimited, are not strictly bandlimited in the Laplacian-based GFT, the GFT and the GFRFT domains.
 Only the GLCT sampling achieves perfect signal recovery.